How do I turn on MFA delete for my Amazon S3 bucket?

 aws s3api put-bucket-versioning --bucket mybucketname --versioning-configuration MFADelete=Enabled,Status=Enabled --mfa "arn:aws:iam::1XXXXXXX6789:mfa/root-account-mfa-device 123789"

-If you used a named profile for the root user, then run the following command:
+If you use a named profile for the root user, then run the following put-bucket-versioning command:

 aws s3api put-bucket-versioning --bucket mybucketname --versioning-configuration MFADelete=Enabled,Status=Enabled --mfa "arn:aws:iam::1XXXXXXX6789:mfa/root-account-mfa-device 123789" --profile root_user

 If the command is successful, then you don't get an output.
-If you get an error, then make sure that you installed the latest version of the AWS CLI.
-Also, confirm that you're using the root user and that the MFA code and ARN are valid.
+If you get an output with an error, then confirm that you're using the root user and the ARN and MFA serial number are valid.

 Confirm that MFA delete is working